Tekraj15/Data_ingestion_and_extraction-AWS/README.md

 2.3 From AWS S3 to Snowflake

-2.4 From AWS Glue to Aurora
+2.4 From AWS Glue Data Catalog(Athena) to Aurora

-2.5 From AWS Glue to Snowflake
+2.5 From AWS Glue Data Catalog(Athena) to Snowflake

-2.6 From AWS Glue to DynamoDB
+2.6 From AWS Glue Data Catalog(Athena) to DynamoDB